antmicro/protoplaster/README.md

 ### Running as root
 By default, `sudo` doesn't preserve `PATH`.
-To run `protoplaster-system-report` installed by a non-root user, invoke `protoplaster-system-report --sudo`
+To run `protoplaster-system-report` installed by a non-root user as root, invoke `protoplaster-system-report --sudo`